 Read about Compostela, Concha Scallop Shell, Waymarker symbol, St James Cross Cruz and Tau jewellery souvenirs

-El Camino (or the Way of St James) is one of the greatest walks in the world.
-Primarily though, it is a pilgrimage across Spain to the famous Gothic Cathedral of Santiago de Compostela in Galicia, where it is believed that Saint James (one of Jesus’s apostles) is buried.
+Primarily though, Camino de Santiago is a pilgrimage across Spain to the famous Gothic Cathedral of Santiago de Compostela in Galicia, where it is believed that Saint James (one of Jesus’s apostles) is buried.
 It has its roots in the 9th Century AD when a shepherd found James’s remains in what is now Compostela and the local Bishop ordered a church to be built on the site.
-It is second only to Rome and Jerusalem for Christian travellers.
+At one time, it was second only to Rome and Jerusalem for Christian travellers.